AdobeDocs/genstudio.en/help/user-guide/create/generate-variants.md

 # Generate variants

-When generating variants, you have the option to add new brand references, images, or prompts.
-These steps are optional will affect the regenerated result based on what you choose to alter.
+When generating variants, you have the option to add new [Brand references](/help/user-guide/references/overview.md), images, or [prompts](/help/user-guide/effective-prompts.md).
+These steps are optional but will affect the regenerated result based on what you choose to alter.

 ## Email

-The four email variants that are generated can be manually modified or regenerated using another prompt, different references parameters, or images—or a mix of all the brand references and content in _Parameters_.
+By default, GenStudio generates four email variations.
+They can be manually modified or regenerated using a mix of new prompts and _Parameters_ to achieve stylistic goals or brand adherence.

 **To modify generated email variants:**

-1. With generated email variants visible, click **[!UICONTROL Open to prompt]** near the bottom of the screen to expand the prompt bar.
+1. With the generated email variants visible, click **[!UICONTROL Open to prompt]** near the bottom of the screen to expand the prompt bar.
 1. Modify _Parameters_:
-   1. Choose a **[!UICONTROL Brand]**, **[!UICONTROL Persona]**, or **[!UICONTROL Product]** [brand references](/help/user-guide/references/overview.md).
+   1. Choose **[!UICONTROL Brand]**, **[!UICONTROL Persona]**, or **[!UICONTROL Product]** [Brand references](/help/user-guide/references/overview.md).
    1. Add or delete images in the _[!UICONTROL Content]_ section.
    1. Enter a new prompt in the _"Describe the experiences you want to generate"_ prompt box.
 1. Click **[!UICONTROL Generate]**.